mwgeurts/dicom_viewer/README.md

 ## Troubleshooting

 This application records key input parameters and results to a log.txt file using the `Event()` function.
 The log is the most important route to troubleshooting errors encountered by this software.
 The author can also be contacted using the information above.
 Refer to the license file for a full description of the limitations on liability when using or this software or its components.

+## License

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see http://www.gnu.org/licenses/.